 Amy Norquist is the Regional Director of Development for Mother Jones in Southern California.
 She has over 20 years of experience working with environmental non-profits in San Francisco and New York and founded Greensulate—a green infrastructure company—in 2007.
 That company added over 1M square feet of green space to cities across the country.
 Amy is thrilled to be back working in the non-profit world “for an organization that is essential to the health of our country”.

-Brenden O’Hanlon is Mother Jones’ national accounts manager.
+Brenden O’Hanlon is Mother Jones’ director of sales, eastern region.
 He joined Mother Jones in 2010 and works out of New York City.
 When he’s not helping out clients with their digital and print ad campaigns, he’s usually trying to find time to ski or surf.

 Tom Philpott is Mother Jones’ food and agriculture correspondent and is a co-host of MoJo’s Bite podcast.
 Tom’s writing on food politics has appeared in numerous publications.
 He is currently based in Austin, Texas.
 In 2015, he won a Gerald Loeb Award for Distinguished Business and Financial Journalism, in the feature category, for the story “California Goes Nuts,” along with photographer Matt Black.
 In 2014, Philpott’s Mother Jones blog, Food for Thought, was named “best food blog” by the Association of Food Journalists.
 He has twice been a finalist for a James Beard journalism award.
 In addition to writing, Tom is the co-founder of a small organic farm in North Carolina.